 Field Notes

 These are notes I’m keeping as I practice being here.
+I write them to stay honest about what I’m actually noticing, rather than what I think I should notice.

 Read More